 Applications and implications of body-size scaling in communities

 Many biological rates (e.g., metabolic rates, population growth rates, consumption rates) are strongly correlated with body size, and members of the lab (and many others) have used or studied these relationships for many years for a variety of purposes in community ecology.
 Indeed, the “whole community effects of warming” research topic described above is also an outgrowth of this general allometric approach.
 A feature that distinguishes work in this vein in the Reuman lab is the focus on complete local communities.
 Early work included characterizations of population density-versus-body size scaling in complete local communities (e.g., Reuman et al, 2004, J Anim Ecol; Cohen et al, 2009, PNAS), and variation in these relationships among communities (e.g., Reuman et al, 2009, Adv Ecol Res).
 An energetic-balance explanation for observed patterns was provided and confronted with data from many ecosystems in Reuman et al, 2008, Ecol Lett.
 We have studied the body-size scaling of metabolic rates directly (Hudson et al, 2013, J Anim Ecol).
 Recently we have used size-scaling of rates and a mechanistic model to propose a competition-based mechanism for widely observed shifts toward smaller body sizes in ectotherms: at least for phytoplankton and phytobenthos, warming accentuates competitive advantages that smaller cells have in nutrient uptake and growth (Reuman et al, 2014, J Anim Ecol).
 In a recent modelling effort (Hudson et al, 2013, Proc Roy Soc B), we demonstrated that allometric scaling of biological rates is not only sufficient but also necessary to make dynamical models of complex communities realistic in important respects.
+This theme informs the previous theme – see above.
 We have also studied the biogeography of the size-scaling of diversity in marine systems – see below.